Hardhikman/popu-agent/README.md

 ### Problem Statement

-Policy analysis is a complex and time-consuming process that requires significant expertise to evaluate the potential impacts of proposed legislation across different societal groups.
+Policy analysis is a complex and time-consuming process that requires significant expertise to evaluate the potential impacts of proposed legislation.
 Traditional policy analysis often lacks real-time data integration, leading to outdated or incomplete assessments.
 Manual policy evaluation struggles to scale when dealing with multiple policy domains simultaneously, forcing analysts to choose between breadth and depth of analysis.
 The repetitive nature of structuring policy reviews and maintaining consistent evaluation criteria across different policies can quickly become mentally exhausting and drain analytical resources.

 ### Solution Statement

-Popu Agent automates policy analysis by gathering real-time information from multiple sources, synthesizing key insights, and identifying potential impacts across different societal segments.
-The system generates comprehensive policy breakdowns based on specific parameters like target demographics, economic implications, and social impacts, significantly reducing the time spent on initial policy evaluation.
+Popu Agent automates policy analysis by gathering real-time information from multiple sources, synthesizing key insights, and identifying potential impacts.
+It generates comprehensive policy breakdowns based on real data, significantly reducing the time spent on initial policy evaluation.
 Additionally, Popu Agent can iteratively refine policy proposals based on feedback, manage the entire analysis workflow, and suggest improvements based on comparative policy data—transforming policy analysis from a manual chore into a streamlined, data-driven process.

 ### Architecture